 In 1988, Bill and Diane purchased 300 acres in the Shelburne area north of Orangeville, and relocated Lennox Farm (1988) Ltd. They began to grow new crops such as potatoes and broccoli, while continuing to grow traditional rhubarb crops.
 At their peak Bill and Diane were processing over one million pounds a year of rhubarb for bakeries.

 Currently, Bill’s son Brian and his wife Jeannette and their family live on the farmstead.
-The business has grown to farm 500 acres.
+The family business has grown to farm 500 acres.
 Lennox Farm is the lone survivor in the forced rhubarb industry in Ontario, currently growing over 10,000 square feet of winter rhubarb.
 While the processing business has scaled back, the French family has grown the wholesale fresh market rhubarb to be one of the largest in North America.
+Looking to find new avenues for their rhubarb, the French family has begun to juice rhubarb to supply wineries, craft breweries, and cider houses.

-Along with rhubarb, Bill and Brian also plant up to 100 acres of garden peas, supplying Ontario with sweet peas from July till October.
-They have also become a major supplier of Brussels sprouts in Ontario, growing more than 40 acres of delectable sprouts available from September until November.
-To supply their farm market, the French’s also grow strawberries, beans, sweet corn, and cabbage.
+Along with rhubarb, Bill and Brian also plant up to 100 acres of garden peas, supplying Ontario with sweet peas from July until October.
+They have also become a major supplier of Brussels sprouts in Ontario, harvesting Brussels sprouts from September to November.
+To supply their farm market, the French family also grows strawberries, sweet corn, asparagus and an array of different vegetables and herbs.